Economic crisis, severe shortages make Lebanon 'unlivable'

 He worries what would happen if his children got really sick.
 Once among the best in the region, Lebanon's hospitals are struggling amid the country's economic and financial crisis that has led to daily power outages that last for hours, shortages of diesel fuel for backup generators, and a lack of medical equipment and drugs.

-After 20 months of suffering with no end in sight, a new reality is setting in for most of Lebanon's 5 million people: Days filled with severe shortages — from spare parts for cars to medicine, fuel and other basic goods in the import-dependent country.
+After 20 months of suffering with no end in sight, a new reality is setting in for most of Lebanon's estimated 6 million people: Days filled with severe shortages — from spare parts for cars to medicine, fuel and other basic goods in the import-dependent country.

 “My life was already difficult, and now the gasoline crisis only made things worse,” Arab said on a recent day.
 To survive, he works a second job at a Beirut grocery store, but his monthly income in Lebanese pounds has lost 95% of its purchase power.